saint11/DeadWeight/source/quick-ref.md

 Start a combat.
 The whole combat only counts as one exploration turn.

 #### Catch your breath (1 turn)  {.block}
 Restore up to one point of **fatigue** for each attribute.
-Players may also chose to use any items tagged as *quick* too, such as bandages, light torches and drink water.
+Players may also choose to use any items tagged as *quick*, too, such as bandages, light torches and drink water.

 #### Look for traps (1 turn) {.block}
-Looking for traps requires the **infiltration** skill, and explanation on how they look or at least some kind of tool, like a pole.
+Looking for traps requires the **infiltration** skill, and an explanation of how they look or at least some kind of tool, like a pole.

 <pagebreak class="simple">